What is a cycling computer, and what can it do for you? Wiggle's comprehensive guide to this two-wheel loving tech is here to help you find out.

 They have soared in popularity in conjunction with the growth in performance software, such as Strava, providing a world of statistics and data for cyclists everywhere.

 Unlike many other sports, where marginal gains are obvious (think doing more reps in the gym, or beating a colleague in the squash court for the first time) cycling’s long distances and incremental improvements make it difficult to accurately track progress.

-Which is why the ability to visualise your improvement using a computer and the latest software has found a home on the front bars among a vast proportion of the cycling community.
+This is why the ability to visualise your improvement using a computer and the latest software has found a home on the front bars among a vast proportion of the cycling community.

 But it’s not just aspiring and experienced athletes that benefit from the technology.
-For commuters and hobbyists, cycling computers offer features like navigation assistance, connectivity with their smart phone, and weather information, alongside the ability to dip their toe in detailed data.
+For commuters and hobbyists, cycling computers offer features like navigation assistance, connectivity with their smartphone, and weather information, alongside the ability to dip their toe in detailed data.